Dick's Sporting Goods Ends Sale Of Assault-Style Rifles, Citing Florida Shooting

 "Our thoughts and prayers are with all of the victims and their loved ones," the company said in a statement issued Wednesday morning.
 "But thoughts and prayers are not enough.
 We have tremendous respect and admiration for the students organizing and making their voices heard regarding gun violence in schools and elsewhere in our country.

 "We have heard you.
-The nation has heard you. ... the systems in place are not effective to protect our kids and our citizens."
+The nation has heard you. ...
+The systems in place are not effective to protect our kids and our citizens."

-The statement asserted the company's support for the Second Amendment, but continued, "we have to help solve the problem that's in front of us.
+The statement asserted the company's support for the Second Amendment but continued, "we have to help solve the problem that's in front of us.
 Gun violence is an epidemic."

-In addition to changing its own policies, the company issued a plea to elected officials to enact "common sense gun reform," specifically calling for the following regulations:
+In addition to changing its own policies, the company issued a plea to elected officials to enact "common-sense gun reform," specifically calling for the following regulations:

 - Ban assault-style firearms